andshrew/RunExit/README.md

 The default application startup `SW_SHOWNORMAL` can be overridden to a different value by passing a `/show=[number]` parameter to `RUNEXIT.EXE`, before the application path.
 This allows starting the application minimized, maximized, or in the "background" (not activated).
 A list of valid values are [here](#valid-ncmdshow-values).

 * **Optional delay before launching the application**
 A delay (in seconds) can be specified before launching the application by passing a `/delay=[seconds]` parameter to `RUNEXIT.EXE`, before the application path.
 This is useful if you need to ensure Windows and its drivers are fully initialized before starting the application.
+The delay can be a maximum of 30 seconds.
 Example: `/delay=5` will wait 5 seconds before launching the application.

 # Usage